jibanCat/SimulationRunnerDM/README.md

 # Python code to automate the generation of Gadget3 simulation config files

+**Note: this repo now only supports running dark-matter only simulations**.

 The base class is Simulation, which creates the config files for a single simulation.

 Machine-specific data is implemented with a function which dynamically subclasses the base class.